strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 * <CLUSTER_NAME>-kafka-exporter-certs for the Kafka Exporter
 * <CLUSTER_NAME>-cruise-control-certs for Cruise Control

+### Existing Kubernetes Secret and Pod Annotations

-Strimzi also uses the following annotations on Kubernetes Secrets:
+Strimzi uses the following annotations on Kubernetes Secrets:
 * strimzi.io/ca-cert-generation to indicate the generation of the Cluster CA or Client CA certificate in the Kubernetes Secret
 * strimzi.io/ca-key-generation to indicate the generation of the Cluster CA or Client CA private key in the Kubernetes Secret